infinum/flutter-bits/common_state_handling/README.md

 This sample contains architecture addition to Bloc that can handle showing of the common application states, loading and error.

-In the weather example at bloclibrary.dev they for one request for weather they have Bloc states as following:
+In the weather example at bloclibrary.dev, for one request they have Bloc states as following:

 ```dart
 abstract class WeatherState extends Equatable {